Who/What is The Wire?

 What information will The Wire collect from me when I make a payment?

 The Wire will retain your email id and mobile number to ensure that payment confirmation or failure can be recorded and intimated.
-Other information such as PAN card details is retained as per current tax laws.
+The tax laws also mandate that we must gather personally identifiable information, such as name, email id, phone number, and address of all contributors to extend tax benefits.
+Other information such as PAN card details for amounts above Rs 4999 are retained as per current tax laws.

 Is my information safe?